Iron Age Research Group Projects

-A four year project (2008-12) to publish the major 1970s excavations at Broxmouth hillfort, East Lothian, has been funded by Historic Scotland, and by AHRC through their Collaborative Doctoral Award scheme, which provides three PhD researchers (Mhairi Maxwell, Rachael Reader and Lindsey Büster) funded through the AHRC’s Collaborative Doctoral Award scheme.
+A five year project (2008-13) has recently completed publication of the major 1970s excavations at Broxmouth hillfort, East Lothian.
+It was funded by Historic Scotland, and by AHRC through their Collaborative Doctoral Award scheme, which provided three PhD researchers (Mhairi Maxwell, Rachael Reader and Lindsey Büster) funded through its Collaborative Doctoral Award scheme.

 The Northern Isles of Orkney and Shetland contain settlement foci of long duration which, due to ash midden curation and phases of rebuilding, have resulted in multi period settlement mounds.